xuenanmi/LassoPeptide_Folding/README.md

   `MSM_population_of_cluster.py`, evaluate the stationary distribution of each cluster <br>
   `bootstrapping_MSM.py`, estimate relative errors through bootstrapping, 80% of trajectories are randomly selected for each bootstrap sample <br>

-- Construct and validate Markov State Models for each lasso peptide

 ### Thermodynamics_Kinetics

 Contains scripts to perform thermodynamic and kinetic analysis of the 20 lasso peptides.

 ### Kinetic_pathways_analysis